datacarpentry/image-processing/episodes/08-contours.md

 turning on the pixels associated with the face of the dice.
 Based on the histogram, a threshold value of 200 seems likely to do that.

-Here is a Python program to count the number of dice in the preceeding image via contours.
+Here is a Python program to count the number of dice in the preceding image via contours.

 ~~~